Randomized low-rank approximation of parameter-dependent matrices: The HMT method for parameter-dependent matrices

 We compute $\tilde Q_t R_t = \sum_{i=1}^{k}\varphi_i(t) Y_i$ the economy-size QR decomposition of a $k(r+p)\times (r+p)$ matrix and let $Q_t=Q\tilde Q_t$.
 After that, we obtained an economy-size QR decomposition } This yields the low-rank approximation Algorithms \ref{offline phase 2} and \ref{online phase 2} summarize the described procedure.

 {We now discuss the computational cost of Algorithm \ref{offline phase 2} and Algorithm \ref{online phase 2}.
 We assume that $p = O(r)$ and we let $c_A$ denote an upper bound on the cost of multiplying $A(t)$ or any of the matrices $A_i$ (or their transposes) with a vector.
+For example, when $A(t)$ is dense and unstructured matrix, then $c_A=2mn$.
 Using that the economy-size QR factorization in Algorithm~\ref{offline phase 2} requires $O(mk^2 r^2)$ operations, the total cost of the offline phase is

 On the other hand, the online phase requires

 operations.
 In contrast, applying the standard HMT method $q$ times to each matrix $A(t_j)$ requires $ O\big( q ( r c_A + r^2 m) \big) $ operations.
 Comparing with~\eqref{eq:offline} and~\eqref{eq:online}, the cost of Algorithms~\ref{offline phase 2} and~\ref{online phase 2} compares favorably when $k^2\ll q$ and $\max\{k,r\} \cdot k \ll c_A / m$ or, in other words, when $k$ remains small and it is not cheap to apply matrix-vector product with $A(t)$ or $A(t)^T$.
 This discussion implicitly assumes that the same value of $r+p$ leads to a comparable approximation error in both approaches, which is indeed confirmed by the numerical experiments (see Section \ref{sect: numerical}) as well as the theoretical results in the next section.}